uwegeercken/datagenerator2/README.md

 - the name of the export file for the generated data
 - the type of the export file: csv, excel, parquet or json
 - the number of rows to generate
-- the number of threads to use when generating the data
-- the number of rows to be generated per thread
 - after how many generated rows a log message will be output
 - details for the export to a csv file - delimiter and header settings
 - details for the export to a json file - output as separate lines or as array